Frequently Asked Questions

 If your first choice for a program date is full, please email firstname.lastname@example.org and let them know that you would like to be placed on the waiting list.
 All students on the waiting list will be contacted on a first come first serve basis when and if space becomes available.

-The final day to register for all Summer 2018 programs is May 31st.
+The final day to register for all Summer 2018 programs is 10 calendar days before that specific program begins.
+For example, the 1st Advanced Law and Trial Summit begins on June 24th, so the last day of registration would be on June 14th.
 If you would like to attend but do not think you will be able to meet the deadline for registration, please contact us at email@example.com and we can chat about what options are available.

 Tuition & Financial Assistance